-Displaying Local NOAA-18 Data
+Displaying Local NOAA-19 Data

-- 9. Create a local dataset to access the HRPT (High Resolution Picture Transmission) NOAA-18 Area polar orbiter imagery files on your local machine. - a.
+- 1. Create a local dataset to access the AVHRR (Advanced Very High Resolution Radiometer) NOAA-19 HRPT (High Resolution Picture Transmission) polar orbiter imagery files on your local machine. - a.
 In the Main Menu Bar of the Main Display window, select Tools -> Manage ADDE Datasets.
 This will open the ADDE Data Manager. - b.
 Select File -> New Local Dataset.
-Enter the following parameters to set up the dataset: - Dataset HRPT - Image Type HRPT N18 area files - Format McIDAS AREA - Directory select the <local path>/Data/Polar/HRPT_areas directory.
+Enter the following parameters to set up the dataset: - Dataset AVHRR - Image Type NOAA-19 - Format NOAA AVHRR L 1b - Directory select the <local path>/Data/Polar/AVHRR directory.

 - c.
 Click Add Dataset. - d.
-Close the ADDE Data Manager by clicking Ok or select File -> Close. - 10.
-Remove all layers and data sources and display HRPT 10.8 um Temperature data.
+Close the ADDE Data Manager by clicking Ok or select File -> Close. - 2.
+Remove all layers and data sources and display AVHRR 3.74 μm Temperature data. - a.
+In the Main Display select File -> New Display Tab -> Map Display -> One Panel.

-- a.
-In the Main Display window, select Edit -> Remove -> All Layers and Data Sources. - b.
-In the Main Display select File -> New Display Tab -> Map Display -> One Panel. - c.
-In the Satellite -> Imagery chooser of the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for the Server, select HRPT for the Dataset, and click Connect. - d.
-Choose the HRPT N18 area files Image Type and select an Absolute time of 04:45:04 UTC. - e.
-Select Lat/Lon for the Navigation. - f.
-Click Add Source to show the Field Selector. - g.
-Select 10.8 um Surface/Cloud-top Temp -> Temperature. - h.
+- b.
+In the Satellite -> Imagery chooser of the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for the Server, select AVHRR for the Dataset, and click Connect. - c.
+Choose the NOAA-19 Image Type and select an Absolute time of 14:06:22 UTC. - d.
+Click Add Source to show the Field Selector. - e.
+Select 3.74um IR Low Cloud/Fog, Fire Detection -> Temperature. - f.
 Under Displays click on the Advanced tab.
 Click on the green arrow icon next to Image Size to load the full image.
 Change the Magnification to 1 X 1 with the sliders, and click Create Display.
-(The Magnification of 1 X 1 downloads the full resolution of the data.
-Negative magnification values will reduce the amount of data downloaded.
-For example, -5 X -5 will sample the data, and every fifth line and every fifth element is sent from the server.) - i.
+The Magnification of 1 X 1 loads and displays the full resolution of the data.
+Negative magnification values will reduce the amount of data loaded and displayed.
+For example, -5 X -5 will sample the data, and every fifth line and every fifth element is sent from the server. - g.
 Change the display to the World projection through the Projections -> Predefined -> World menu item.
-Use Shift+Left-Click+Drag to zoom in over the data.
+Use Shift+Left-Click+Drag to zoom in over the data. - h.
+Optionally, modify the display to highlight the fire activity as was done previously with the MODIS data.
+This can be done by changing the enhancement and adjusting the enhancement range.